 This has all the benefits as described above but in taller panes, reducing the number of overlaps.

-Stainless steel clips are bent and clipped into the frame to retain the glass in place under tension.
+Stainless steel “W” clips push into the frame and retain the glass in place.
 With small pane glazing (horticultural or toughened glass) the panes will overlap using “Z” clips.
-With the large pane toughened glass option, the “Z” clips are usually not required.
+With the large pane toughened glass option, the “Z” clips are usuually not required.

 1. Reducing heat